-DARN is an informal network of people in Dorset interested in our native reptiles and amphibians.
+DARN is a network of people in Dorset interested in our native reptiles and amphibians.
 Its purpose is to promote the conservation, recording and appreciation of native amphibians and reptiles in the county of Dorset.
-Operating mainly via email, DARN serves as a means of communication between volunteers, professionals and the general public.
+Operating mainly via email and FaceBook, DARN serves as a means of communication between volunteers, professionals and the general public.

 We encourage people to take part in reptile and amphibian survey projects like 'NARRS' and 'Make the Adder Count' coordinated by ARC, as well as rare reptile monitoring on sites that are short of voluntary surveyors.
 We help train people where necessary.
 There are also numerous opportunities for taking part in conservation tasks across the county (usually winter habitat management), on nature reserves managed by ARC, local authorities, Natural England, the Forestry Commission, RSPB, National Trust and other landowners.
 DARN aims to provide a link between these bodies and all the keen volunteers that are out there.
 If you want to offer your services, or you need volunteers for your herp-related projects, then get in touch!